 To delete an app, go to the Applications folder and drag unneeded apps to the Trash.
 Next, hunt down leftover files and delete them.
 To find out how to do it, check this handy guide on the correct way to uninstall apps on Mac.

-The final tip is to free up RAM (random access memory).
-If you have enough free RAM, you can easily run and use all apps you need without knowing what a slow Mac is.
-You can try and free it up manually by quitting processes in Activity Monitor, removing Login Items, having fewer tabs open in your browsers, or clearing cache files.
+The final tip is to free up some memory.
+Sufficient memory allows you to easily run and use all the necessary apps without knowing what a slow Mac is.
+You can try to free it up manually by quitting processes in Activity Monitor, removing Login Items, having fewer tabs open in your browsers, or clearing cache files.

 We hope this article was helpful and you’ve found the answers about defragmenting MacBook you were looking for.
 Stay tuned for more Mac hacks and tips!